File IQ Installation for AWS EC2

 1. Click Volumes.

-3. Select a volume that you configured remote access for in step 2.
+3. Select a volume for which you configured remote access in step 2.

 4. Expand the volume's list to display the associated NEAs and File IQ Appliances.

-5. De-select each item that is not an File IQ Appliance.
+5. Deselect each item that is not a File IQ Appliance.

-7. Click Select/Deselect all until all the Days turn from color to grey.
+7. Click Select/Deselect all until all of the Days turn from colored to grey.

-Note: Repeat steps 2-5 in this section to connect each volume to File IQ.
+Note: Repeat steps c-h in this section for each Volume connected to File IQ.

 6. Disabling Quality of Service (QoS) for the File IQ Appliance